oracle/python-oracledb/doc/src/user_guide/initialization.rst

 Changing an application that currently uses :ref:`Thick mode <enablingthick>` to use Thin mode requires the removal of calls to :func:`oracledb.init_oracle_client()` and an application restart.
-Other small changes may be required.
+Other small changes may be required:

-All connections in a python-oracledb application must use the same mode.

-If you have been using python-oracledb in Thick mode, you can use Thin mode by:
+1. Remove *all* calls to :func:`oracledb.init_oracle_client` from the application.

-1. Reviewing :ref:`featuresummary` and :ref:`driverdiff` for code changes that
+2. Review :ref:`featuresummary` and :ref:`driverdiff` for code changes that
    may be needed.
-Also read :ref:`toggling`.

-2. Removing all calls to :func:`oracledb.init_oracle_client` from the application.

-3. Make other necessary changes identified in step 1.
+3. Restart your application.

+4. Test and validate your application behavior.

-4. When you are satisfied, you can optionally remove Oracle Client libraries.
+When you are satisfied, you can optionally remove Oracle Client libraries.
 For example, delete your Oracle Instant Client directory.

-You can validate the python-oracledb mode by querying the CLIENT_DRIVER column of V$SESSION_CONNECT_INFO and verifying if the value of the column begins with the text ``python-oracledb thn``.
+You can validate the python-oracledb mode by checking :attr:`Connection.thin`, :attr:`ConnectionPool.thin`, or by querying the CLIENT_DRIVER column of V$SESSION_CONNECT_INFO and verifying if the value of the column begins with the text ``python-oracledb thn``.
 See :ref:`vsessconinfo`.

+Note all connections in a python-oracledb application must use the same mode.